The Candidate (album): Release

 Both The Candidate and its single, "Freedom's Prisoner", were released by EMI in October 1979.
-Despite predictions, The Candidate was a commercial failure, but "Freedom's Prisoner" did generate some chart action, peaking at number 58 in the UK Singles Chart.
+Despite predictions, The Candidate was a commercial failure, but "Freedom's Prisoner" did generate some chart action, peaking at number 58 in the UK singles chart.
 After the disappointing sales of The Candidate, EMI dropped Harley from their roster.
 The album would be Harley's last studio album until 1992's Yes You Can.

 In 2000, The Candidate received its first CD release through Harley's own label, Comeuppance Discs.
 It contained two bonus tracks, the 1982 non-album single "I Can't Even Touch You", and a live version of the 1974 Cockney Rebel song "Psychomodo".
 On 6 October 2003, Voiceprint Records released the album on CD together with Harley's album Yes You Can as part of the label's "2 for One Series".
 On 31 October 2011, The Candidate was digitally remastered and released on CD by BGO Records as a double album set with Hobo with a Grin.

+Artwork

+The photograph on the front sleeve of The Candidate was taken by Mick Rock alongside the River Thames in London area.